IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

           value: PIPELINE_SUPPLIED
       taskRef:
         name: the-var-task

-To see this in action in the GUI add a Manual trigger for the pipeline-supplied-variable supplied in the drop down and invoke
 ```
+The Pipeline task is supplying parameters to the same `the-var-task`.
+Click **Run Pipeline** and chose pipeline-supplied-variable and check out the results.

 ## Parameters from a user to a task

-How do I get them parameterized from a user?
-Starting at the top a parameter declared in the TriggerTemplate can be referenced in the evaluation.
-The creation of the PipelineRun is with the \$(params.var) expanded.
+How do I get them parameterized from a user clicking in the Delivery Pipeline?
+A parameter specification is declared in the TriggerTemplate and can be referenced using `$(param.var)`.
+The PipelineRun parameter, `$(param.var)`, is expanded when the PipelineRun is created.
+In our example this is done when the **Run Pipeline** button is clicked.

 ```
 apiVersion: tekton.dev/v1alpha1